 Despite this early traction, by the end of 2001, only four states had statewide AMBER Alert emergency preparedness plans.
 In 2002, the White House convened a conference on missing, exploited, and runaway children.
 It was at this point the AMBER Alert emergency management program came into national focus.
 On April 30, 2003, President George W. Bush signed the PROTECT Act into law, which provided the emergency preparedness and response tools necessary to create a national AMBER Alert program.
 With this support, Hawaii became the 50th state to complete its statewide AMBER Alert emergency preparedness plan in February 2005.
 The AMBER Alert system has spread to countries throughout the world and is specifically responsible for the rescue of over 900 children.4

 The AMBER Alert system is one of the most effective emergency preparedness tools recently developed.
 However, our world is filled with threats that could use other innovative solutions like the AMBER Alert.
-If you want to make a difference in helping create or deploy solutions like the AMBER Alert, an MS in Emergency Management can help provide the skills necessary.
+If you want to make a difference in helping create or deploy solutions like the AMBER Alert, an MS in Criminal Justice specializing in Emergency Management can help provide the skills necessary.

-While earning a master’s in emergency management can seem overwhelming, a public safety degree from an online college can give you the skills you need for the emergency management job you want.
+While earning a master’s in criminal justice that is focused on emergency management can seem overwhelming, a public safety degree from an online college can give you the skills you need for the emergency management job you want.
 Unlike a campus-based program, earning your degree from an accredited online university can allow you to complete the majority of your coursework when and where is best for you.
 This allows you to continue working full time or keep up with other responsibilities while you pursue your education degree.

 The tragic abduction and murder of Amber Hagerman led to an organic movement that later became the AMBER Alert system.
 But if it was not for the efforts of dedicated emergency preparedness professionals across the country, the system may have never become a national standard.
 It is up to the next generation of emergency management professionals to develop the systems necessary to keep us safe in a dangerous world.

-Walden University is an accredited institution offering an MS in Emergency Management degree program online.
+Walden University is an accredited institution offering an online MS in Criminal Justice specializing in Emergency Management. degree program online.
 With Walden University, you can achieve the career you want when and where it is most convenient for you.

 Walden University is accredited by The Higher Learning Commission, www.hlcommission.org.